-EWSC Food Bank – is a partnership with First Presbyterian Church, First Wayne United Methodist Church, Associated Churches and local farmers.
+EWSC Food Bank – is a partnership with First Presbyterian Church, First Wayne United Methodist Church, Associated Churches, and local farmers.
 This collaboration allows EWSC to provide crucial sustenance to the East Central neighborhood.
-Since 1983, the Center has been providing food to the low-income population of East Central Fort Wayne.
+Since the pandemic, EWSC Food Bank has served all individuals requesting food.

 Brightpoint Headstart at East Wayne – This comprehensive, community-based program focuses on the health, education, and welfare of its participants.
 Head Start provides nutritional, medical, dental, vision, social and mental health services and actively involves the parents, family, and community in the program operations.
 The goal is to prepare 3 to 5-year-olds for kindergarten and to bring about a greater degree of social competence in children of low-income families.
 The program serves 120 children (10% with learning challenges).